robertomaurizio/ml-surrogate-model/README.md

 ## Context

 The project is motivated by fusion energy research, where tokamak-based systems are used to confine ultra-hot plasma.
-High-fidelity simulations of these systems can require hours to days per evaluation, limiting parameter-space exploration.
+High-fidelity simulations can require hours to days per evaluation, severely limiting parameter-space exploration.
 The methods implemented here are general and transferable to other simulation-driven domains.

 ## Approach

-I train a feedforward neural network as a fast surrogate model using simulation data generated for a tokamak plasma system.
-The surrogate is designed to predict system responses under previously unseen conditions while significantly reducing evaluation time.

-Model performance is benchmarked against a linear regression baseline to quantify tradeoffs between predictive accuracy, interpretability, and computational cost.
-Hyperparameters are optimized using Bayesian optimization (TPE), and robustness is assessed across multiple random seeds.
+I train a feedforward neural network as a fast surrogate model using simulation data from a tokamak plasma system, designed to predict system responses under unseen conditions while significantly reducing evaluation time.
+Performance is benchmarked against a linear regression baseline to quantify tradeoffs between predictive accuracy, interpretability, and computational cost, with hyperparameters optimized via Bayesian optimization (TPE) and robustness assessed across multiple random seeds.

 ## Code Structure